usecannon/cannon/packages/website/content/docs.md

 - `--write-deployments` - Path to write the deployments data (address and ABIs), like `./deployments`
 - `--logs` - Show RPC logs instead of an interactive prompt
 - `--impersonate` - Create impersonated signers instead of using real wallets')
-- `--fund-signers` - Ensure wallets have plenty of gas token to do deployment operations.
-Only useful with --impersonate.
+- `--fund-addresses` - Pass a list of addresses to receive a balance of 10,000 ETH

 ### build